dmerejkowsky/blog/content/post/0098-the-virtue-of-incremental-development.md

 And of course, this works.
 When `meters` is either `unit_in` or `unit_out`, all operations will involve multiplying or dividing by 1.

-That was a real nice surprise for several reasons:
+That was a really nice surprise for several reasons:

 * One, when I thought about the problem alone, before starting the workshop, I was pretty sure I would need a much more complex data structure.
 * Two, one of the students just refused to believe the code would work, even after having seen it in action in the interpreter ;)